My Native Deodorant Review – Is their Coconut & Vanilla bar the best natural deodorant?

 - Probiotic formula

-- Baking-soda-free options available for sensitive skin
+- Baking-soda-free options with other natural ingredients are available for sensitive skin

 - Coconut & Vanilla